clairview/clairview/rust/README.md

 ### How?

 I'm trying to ensure the rewrite at least vaguely resembles the Python version.
-This will both minimize accidental regressions, but also serve as a "rosetta stone" for engineers at MarketTor who have not written Rust before.
+This will both minimize accidental regressions, but also serve as a "rosetta stone" for engineers at ClairView who have not written Rust before.

 ## rusty-hook
-A reliable and performant webhook system for MarketTor
+A reliable and performant webhook system for ClairView

 ### Requirements